runtimeverification/evm-semantics/media/2018-csf/presentation.md

 **Test Set** (no. tests)   **KEVM**  **cpp-ethereum**
 ------------------------- --------- -----------------
 VMAll (40683)                 99:41              4:42
-GSNormal(22705)               35:00              1:30
+GSNormal (22705)              35:00              1:30

 Antipattern Encoding
 --------------------

 -   EVM has designated `INVALID` opcode, halts and discards gas.
 -   Has been used to specify "assertion failure" in HLLs.[^hlls]
--   Symbolically execute using KEVM and look for `INVALID` paths.
+-   Symbolically execute and look for paths ending in `INVALID`.

 [^hlls]: High-level languages (which compile to EVM).